NamanMakkar/Stereo/README.md

 # README.md

-## Project: Plane Sweep Stereo
+## Project: Implementation of Photometric Stereo and Plane Sweep Stereo

 ### Execution Time

 The plane sweep stereo algorithm took 10.31 seconds to execute.
-10x faster than the baseline of 100s.
+This is 10x faster than the required baseline of 100s.
+We would like to be considered for _extra credit_.

 ### Results